vitaly-pushkar/scala-notes/README.md

 val user = User(2, "Johanna", "Doe", 30, None)
 println("Gender: " + user.gender.getOrElse("not specified")) // will print "not specified"
 ```
-* It's also possible to extract a value with pattern matching on `Some` subtype, although a little bit too verbose:
+* It's also possible to extract a value with pattern matching on `Some` subtype, although a little bit verbose:

 ```scala
 val user = User(2, "Johanna", "Doe", 30, None)